Graph BFS Concept & Pattern

 Problem Domain

-Normally the start state and end state is given, so bidirectional BFS can be used.
+Shortest path problem from one node to another node.
+Normally the start node and end node is given, so bidirectional BFS can be used.

 🧠 Concept